Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 Snake plants are very easy to care for as they can go for weeks without watering, grow in full sun or part shade, and tolerate fluctuations of humidity and temperature from indoor heating without suffering any adverse effects.

-Snake plants are relatively slow-growing and grow to a height of around 39 inches (1 meter) indoors.
+Snake plants are relatively slow-growing, but you can expect your plant to grow to a height of around 39 inches (1 meter) indoors in optimal conditions.

 Snake plants flower in Summer in their native environment but rarely flower when they are grown indoors as a houseplant.